TrueAGI/Cephalus/README.md

 improvements to the state representation made at the behest of other tasks.

+---
+## Project Status

+Cephalus is currently very much a work in progress.
+There's a lot to be done before it's release-ready or even usable at all, frankly.
+Watch this space for major progress updates, keep an eye on TODO.md for minor progress updates, or say hi if you're looking for a way to contribute.

+A few places I can **definitely** use some help:
+* Documentation
+* Unit tests
+* Design discussion

+By all means, open an issue or submit a pull request if you want to jump straight in!
+---

 ### A Note on Adaptation of Policy Gradients for State Representation Induction

 Any effective policy gradient method can be easily adapted to induce a